 Central Wyoming has trails—for everyone.

 Explore our region’s trails below, and maybe you’ll find yourself out on one soon.
 From trailheads right in town to options a little more far-flung, there’s something for every day of the week and every month of the year.
+Learn More▸

-Updated 3-25-2025
+Updated 6-10-25

 Trail Report

+• Excellent conditions

 • Excellent conditions.

-• Open for mountain biking.
-No conditions report.
+Open for mountain biking.

 Casper Mountain Trail Master Plan